Sunday 17 September 2023

 Community & Family

-We are thrilled to once again be part of Open House London - the world’s largest architecture festival.
+We are thrilled to once again be part of Open House Festival - the world’s largest architecture festival.

-Open House Festival is a two week celebration of London’s homes, architecture and neighbourhoods.
-You can get inside some of London’s best known buildings, as well as some of its best kept secrets.
+Open House Festival is a two-week celebration of London’s homes, architecture and neighbourhoods.
+You can get inside some of London’s best known buildings, as well as some of its best kept secrets – for free!
+This is the 6th year Shoreditch Town Hall has been involved in the Open House Festival, and each year has become more popular than the last with visitors.

 Designed by Caesar Augustus Long and built on the site of the old Fuller’s Hospital, Shoreditch Town Hall opened in 1866.
 It was known as “the grandest Vestry Hall in London” owing to its high-coved ceilings, Doric columns, large chandeliers and stained glass windows.
 Throughout the building the council’s motto ‘More Light, More Power’ can be seen.
 This, together with the statue of Progress enshrined their ambition to be a progressive, forward thinking Vestry, including through the provision of electric street lighting.